analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

     - No, this is Boston, so I need to catch an Uber or something
   - So I go on the street `z1[0]`, and call an Uber `z1[1]`
     - (There's a typo on this slide)
   - How do I go on the street?
 There's going to be lower levels.
 I have to go out of this building.
-How do I get out of this building?
+  - How do I get out of this building?
 I have to get out of the door.
+  - How do I get out of the door?
+I have to put one leg in front of the other.
+Go around obstacles.
+All the way down to millisecond - motion control for very short period.

 <p align="center">